 How is Mormon different from Christianity?

-According to historical resources, Mormons are different from Christianity in that they accept the possibility of more than one deity.
-The Mormon Church holds that many gods have different names and there is not just God Yahweh (Book of Abraham 4:3…) and that we, in turn, can become gods and goddesses in a heavenly kingdom.
+According to historical resources, Mormons differ from Christianity in accepting the possibility of more than one deity.
+The Mormon Church holds that many gods have other names, and there is not just God Yahweh (Book of Abraham 4:3…) and that we, in turn, can become gods and goddesses in a heavenly kingdom.
 Mormons also teach that those who attain godhood will have spiritual children who will pray and worship them as we pray and worship God the Father.

 Differences between Christian and Mormon Beliefs